Prescription drugs can knock out chronic pain. But these and other opioids, which decrease pain perception, come with mighty side effects.

 Opioids aren’t for everyone.
 In fact, they’re often reserved for patients with severe pain from terminal cancer.

-“We prescribe opioids only when other treatments and pain medications don’t work,” says Benjamin Abraham, MD, of Cleveland Clinic’s Department of Pain Management.
+“We prescribe opioids only when other treatments and pain medications don’t work,” says pain management specialist Benjamin Abraham, MD.
 “Because of the challenges that can come with using opioids, patients who take them require careful monitoring and regular follow-ups.”

 One of the biggest challenges is risk of abuse.
 Opioids are highly addictive.
 In the past decade, the number of deaths from painkillers, including opioids, has quadrupled to nearly 15,000 per year in the United States.